Highcliffe House through the ages

 The Major had a distinguished military career.
 He served with the 2nd Battalion 60th Rifles in the Afghan war from October 1878 to February 1880.
 The General took part in the advance and occupation of Kandahar and Khelat-i-Ghilizie.

 In the early part of the 1900s, the house passed to a religious charity who ran it as a retreat for Christian workers.
 At some point after the great wars, a chalet block and common room were added to the area that is now the drive.
 These additions to Highcliffe (or the Rookery as it was then) were actually very unsightly, and they were removed by the owner on Highcliffe in 1996.
 It was at this time when the main car park was constructed.

-Neal & Jason fell for the charms of Highcliffe House in 2015 and in 2016 became the proud owners and custodians of this majestic house with its spectacular views and centuries of history.
+Neal and Jason fell for the charms of Highcliffe House in 2015.
+In 2016 they became the proud owners and custodians of this majestic house with its spectacular views and centuries of history.

 From a house to a retreat, from a hotel to a B&B - Highcliffe House in Lynton is regarded as one of the best bed and breakfasts in the South West.